Jon Snow (journalist): Accusations of bias

 In June 2017, it was reported that Snow had shouted "fuck the Tories" at Glastonbury.
-He was criticised for his views on air by a guest on Channel 4 News, Conservative minister Grant Shapps later refused to appear on the show, doubting its neutrality.
-Shapps stated: "I don’t think he [Jon Snow] can deal in an even handed manner in any interview with a Conservative MP.
+Conservative minister Grant Shapps later refused to appear on Channel 4 News, doubting its neutrality, stating: "I don't think he can deal in an even handed manner in any interview with a Conservative MP.
 He has lost all credibility."
 MP Andrew Bridgen called for Snow's resignation, arguing that Snow's "extreme views" were incompatible with an impartial interviewer.
-Rival presenter for the BBC, Andrew Marr, commented that if he had made similar comments, he would have lost his job.
+BBC presenter Andrew Marr commented that if he had made similar comments, he would have lost his job.
 Channel 4 released a statement saying that Snow had been “spoken to and reminded of his responsibilities around due impartiality”.

 In March 2019, while reporting at a pro-Brexit protest, Snow said that he had "never seen so many white people in one place".
 Media regulator Ofcom received 2,644 complaints about Snow's comment; viewers "considered the comment unnecessary".
 A Channel 4 spokeswoman released a statement stating that it was "an unscripted observation" and that the broadcaster regretted any offence caused.
 Ofcom investigated whether the comment "broke our rules on offensive content", and ruled in August to clear him over the remarks.